vatnz-dev/sops/docs/terminal/atma.md

 NZAA runs noise abatement from 2300 until 0600L, and the procedures contained in [NZAA - Noise Abatement](../aerodromes/Class-C/nzaa.md#noise-abatement) may be applied within this time.

-Controllers shall note that only the RNP Y Rwy 05R (AR) approach is authorised for use during noise abatement hours.
+Controllers shall note that only the RNP Y RWY 05R (AR) approach is authorised for use during noise abatement hours.

 ## Uncontrolled IFR